gholt-aws/managerreadme/README.md

 This is the owner's manual of sorts, or a "manager readme" for anyone who works directly for me.
 Honestly, you'd figure all of this out within your first month, but since there's so much other stuff being fired at you from all directions when you start (believe me, I remember my own experience), I hope this provides some necessary insight and overview.

-### The Team
+## The Team

-I manage individual contributors (ICs) in Seattle.
-We work with several teams in Europe - you'll eventually get to know all of those people, but start by getting to know the team members in your home office.
+I manage a team of software engineers in Seattle.
+We work with several teams in Seattle and in Europe - you'll eventually get to know all of those people, but start by getting to know the team members in your home office.

-### 1 on 1 Meetings
+## 1 on 1 Meetings

-You should schedule a weekly, 30 minute conversation with me - I prefer that you schedule the meeting, as you can pick a time that works for your time zone, and so you can avoid interrupting other meetings or work.
+### Frequency

+I'll schedule a 30 minute weekly 1:1.
+If that doesn't work for you let's make an adjustment.
+For example weekly might be "too frequent" for some, or 30 minutes might be "not enough time to get into a real conversation".
+My goal is to be flexible and find something that works for you.

+### Rescheduling or Cancelling

+Two person meetings are the easiest to adjust when trying to find "room in everyone's schedule for a larger meeting".
+That means occasionally we may need to move things around.
+Since we meet weekly, the occasional cancellation is less problematic.
+Please let me know if it's critical for us to meet.

+### Content

-Your daily work will come largely from the feature team you work with - so our chats will be less about status of your work, and more about how the work is going, how I can be a sounding board for your ideas, and if there's anything I can do to guide you, coach you, or do anything else that will help you become a better test and quality expert for your team.
+1:1s are your time, so I typically start by asking if there's anything you want to discuss.
+As a manager, I'm here to help you.
+Typically in 1:1s, we talk about what kinds of work you'd like to be doing so that can find the ideal intersection between the team's needs and your personal goals.
+However,your day-to-day work will come from the feature team you work with - so our chats will be less about status of your work, and more about how the work is going, how I can be a sounding board for your ideas, and if there's anything I can do to guide you, coach you, or do anything else that will help you.
 A bit more on this is in the How I Manage section below.

-If I'm traveling, I will plan to have our 1o1 during our scheduled time, but on some occasions I may need to cancel if schedule and timezone oddities make our regular time impossible.
-Even if we need to cancel, I can always make time for a video chat at some overlapping time.
 As a manager, I am here to serve you and your needs.
 A big and important part of my job is helping you to be successful, so use me for that as much as you want.

-### Your Role as a Leader
-Improving the quality culture in an organization like ours requires leadership.
-You will need to influence the team to change, improve, or add processes and tools to our systems.
-At times, you may need to change the mindset or beliefs of your team as you help them improve the way they approach making quality software.

-I am committed to helping you become better leaders, and we’ll talk about leadership and influence frequently during our 1o1s.
-I expect you to let me know your own leadership challenges, and I will do everything I can to help you succeed as you address those challenges.
-While I could use my position to add “weight” to your influence, I will step in only on very rare occasions.
-I am here for advice and ideas to help you as needed, but I have complete trust in you to lead your team from a quality point of view.

-### How I manage
+## How I manage
-I read a lot about management and leadership.
-Just like when I started reading testing books, I found that some had good ideas, some were awful, and some were in between.
-Eventually, I was able to discern good from bad from irrelevant; and more importantly, begin to form my own opinions.
-I'm not sure if the books guided me, or if I just had more acceptance for the books that aligned with my values and experiences.
-Nevertheless, my management and leadership philosophy cannot be explained without a few references to existing ideas.

-In short, the following 3 points sum up a large part of my management approach.
+The following 3 points sum up a large part of my management approach.

 ### 1. Our relationship is an alliance

 Your relationship with me as a manager is a mutually beneficial deal for both of us.
+Part of my job is ensuring that you feel like you're getting what you want out of the relationship.
+A phrase I often repeat is "my job is to find the intersection between what the team needs and what you want".
 Our goal is to add value to each other, and we will help each other be successful.
 I will help you grow in your career and help you become more valuable to the company while you make the company successful.
 Our alliance may take on several forms, and we should be clear with each other on how we help each other's success.

 For more on an alliance as a manager/employee relationship, check out http://www.theallianceframework.com/ - Reid Hoffman from linkedin created the framework, and I've found a lot of value in using this as a framework to describe how I work with people in my organization.

+### 2. "Context Provider" vs. "The Decider"

+>It doesn't make sense to hire smart people and then tell them what to to , We hire smart people so they can tell us what to do.”
+-Steve Jobs

+My goal is to share our high-level priorities and contextual information, and then step back and let you make as many decisions as possible.
+Things will not always turn out exactly as I would expect, but will usually be okay.

+Most frequently, when a decision needs to be revisted, it's because I could have done a better job sharing context and goals - so I try to start with the assumption that I missed sharing something.

+In some cases, I'll ask for a "super-high-level version".
+The goal there is to catch any missing context before you spend a lot of energy.

 ### 2. Balance independence and coaching
 Regardless of whether you work 10 feet from me or 10,000 kilometers, your success relies on your independence and autonomy.
 My role as a manager is to provide a framework you can work in (e.g. help define your role and mission), and then get out of your way.
 You are capable of working with others and figuring things out - I'm here for guidance, coaching, and to help otherwise as needed.
 If you have questions - or need advice - or just someone to bounce an idea off of, I'm always available.
 I will also step in and apply additional guidance from time to time.
 It doesn't mean you've made a mistake or you're doing something wrong - it just means that I spotted an opportunity where I think I can help you.
-The One Minute Manager (https://en.wikipedia.org/wiki/The_One_Minute_Manager) also covers a lot of this philosophy.

 ### 3. Improvement is a Prioirity